Hilltop Inspections

 Their licensed service areas include termite treatment.

-Hilltop Inspections maintains a strong 5-star rating on Google based on 62 customer reviews, placing them among the highest-rated pest control providers in the San Marcos area.
+Hilltop Inspections maintains a strong 5-star rating based on 60+ customer reviews, placing them among the highest-rated pest control providers in the San Marcos area.

 Licensed for 1 service category under TPCL #889560